Zac Taylor: 2020 season

 Taylor went into the 2020 season with first-overall pick Joe Burrow as the team's starting quarterback.
-It was also the first time since 2010 that the Bengals season began without Andy Dalton on the roster, Dalton having been signed by the Dallas Cowboys in the offseason.
-On September 13, 2020, the Bengals lost their first game of the season to the Los Angeles Chargers by a score of 16–13.
-Taylor and the Bengals saw their first win of the season in a week four 33–25 win against the Jacksonville Jaguars.
-A subsequent week five loss to the Baltimore Ravens by a score of 27–3, in which Taylor called an offensive drive and field goal in the final seconds to prevent a shut out, dropped Taylor's road record with the Bengals to 0–11–1.
-During week seven, Taylor and the Bengals had a 34–31 lead against the Cleveland Browns with one minute left, but lost by a score of 37–34 following a touchdown drive by the Browns.
-It was the fifth time this season the Bengals lost a game despite having a lead during the fourth quarter.
-The following week, however, the Bengals pulled off a major upset win against the Tennessee Titans by a score of 31–20.
+It was also the first time since 2010 that the Bengals season began without Andy Dalton on the roster since Dalton was signed by the Dallas Cowboys in the offseason.

+The Bengals lost their first game of the season to the Los Angeles Chargers by a score of 16–13.
+Taylor and the Bengals saw their first win of the season in a Week 4 33–25 victory over the Jacksonville Jaguars.
+A subsequent Week 5 loss to the Baltimore Ravens by a score of 27–3, in which Taylor called an offensive drive and field goal in the final seconds to prevent a shutout, dropped Taylor's road record with the Bengals to 0–11–1.

+During Week 7, Taylor and the Bengals had a 34–31 lead over the Cleveland Browns with a minute left, but lost by a score of 37–34 following a touchdown drive by the Browns.
+It was the fifth time that season the Bengals lost a game despite having a lead during the fourth quarter.
+However, the Bengals pulled off a major 31–20 upset victory over the Tennessee Titans the following week.

-During a Week 11 game against the Washington Football Team, Burrow suffered a season-ending leg injury.
-With Finley playing the rest of the game, Taylor and the Bengals went on to lose 20–9.
+During Week 11 against the Washington Football Team, Burrow suffered a season-ending knee injury.
+With Finley playing the rest of the game, the Bengals went on to lose 20–9.
 The Bengals' next win would be a Week 15 Monday Night Football matchup against the heavily favored Pittsburgh Steelers.
 With Finley at quarterback, the Bengals went on to defeat the Steelers 27–17.
 It was also Finley's first start of the season after Brandon Allen was elevated from the practice squad to be the starter following Burrow's injury.
-The Bengals went on to win the following week against the Houston Texans by a score of 37–31 with Allen as quarterback.
+The Bengals went on to win the following week on the road over the Houston Texans by a score of 37–31 with Allen as quarterback.
 It was the first road win of Taylor's tenure with the Bengals (the team's first since 2018) and also the first winning streak of Taylor's head coaching career.

-The Bengals finished with a 4–11–1 record, marking the third straight season the Bengals finished 4th and last in the AFC North.
-The following day, Bengals owner Mike Brown confirmed Taylor would return as head coach for the 2021 season.
+The Bengals finished with a 4–11–1 record, marking the third straight season the Bengals finished fourth in the AFC North.
+The following day, Bengals owner Mike Brown confirmed that Taylor would return as head coach for the 2021 season.